-From “Always Something There To Remind Me” to collaborating with The Smiths, Sandie Shaw has been a mainstay of the British music scene up until her decision to retire from the music industry in 2013.
+From “Always Something There To Remind Me” to collaborating with The Smiths, Sandie Shaw has been a mainstay of the British music scene up until her decision to retire from the industry in 2013.

 Available in A4, A3, and A2 sizes to fit standard-size picture frames.
 Please note that black frame is not included – for a guide on choosing a frame size take a look here.